A snake will sometimes bite in self-defence if disturbed or provoked.

 Venomous snakes can sometimes bite without injecting venom.
 This is called a "dry bite", and it causes mild pain from the snake's teeth puncturing the skin as well as anxiety.

-If there are no other symptoms, such as swelling, it's probably a dry bite.
+If, after an adder bite, there are no other symptoms, such as swelling, it's probably a dry bite.

 You should still visit your nearest accident and emergency (A&E) department as signs that venom has been injected might not appear until later – up to two hours or more after an adder bite, or even longer after an exotic snake bite.